MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/module-not-found.md

 # Module not found

-[Modules](../../Glossary/vbe-glossary.md#module) aren't loaded from a code reference — they must be part of the[project](../../Glossary/vbe-glossary.md#project).
+[Modules](../../Glossary/vbe-glossary.md#module) aren't loaded from a code reference — they must be part of the [project](../../Glossary/vbe-glossary.md#project).
 This error has the following cause and solution: